ranganath-sk/hello-world/README.md

 # hello-world
 Hi guys,
-This is Ranganatha S K here
+This is Ranganatha S K, am here to learn about git hub